Lucy Mercer Rutherfurd: Marriage and continued contact with Roosevelt

 Mercer left Washington after the affair and became the governess for the children of Winthrop Rutherfurd (1862–1944), a wealthy New York socialite.
 Winthrop Rutherfurd had proposed to socialite Consuelo Vanderbilt (1877–1964) in 1896, only to see her social-climbing mother instead force her into marriage with Charles Spencer-Churchill, 9th Duke of Marlborough (1871–1934) (cousin to later British prime minister Winston Churchill).

-Now in his fifties, Rutherfurd was considered one of society's most eligible widowers.
+Then in his fifties, Rutherfurd was considered one of society's most eligible widowers.
 On February 11, 1920, Mercer became his second wife.
-Franklin Roosevelt learned of the marriage by overhearing news of it at a party.
-The Rutherfurds had one child, Barbara Mercer Rutherfurd (June 14, 1922–November 6, 2005), who married Robert Winthrop "Bobby" Knowles, Jr. in 1946.
+Franklin Roosevelt learned of the marriage by overhearing the news at a party.
+The Rutherfurds had one child, Barbara Mercer Rutherfurd (June 14, 1922 – November 6, 2005), who married Robert Winthrop "Bobby" Knowles Jr. in 1946.

-Despite Roosevelt's promise to Eleanor, he kept in contact with Lucy Rutherfurd after her marriage, corresponding with her by letter throughout the 1920s.
+Despite Roosevelt's promise to Eleanor, he kept in contact with Lucy Rutherfurd after her marriage, corresponding with her throughout the 1920s.
 Historian/author Persico speculates that these letters may have been the cause of the 1927 nervous breakdown of Roosevelt's long-time unmarried first secretary Marguerite "Missy" LeHand (1898–1944), as LeHand was also reputedly in love with Roosevelt and no medical cause for her breakdown was found.

 In 1926, Roosevelt mailed Rutherfurd a copy of his first public lecture after his 1921 paralytic illness, privately dedicating it to her with an inscription.
-At his first memorable presidential inauguration on March 4, 1933, Roosevelt made arrangements for Rutherfurd to attend and witness his swearing-in.
+At his first presidential inauguration on March 4, 1933, Roosevelt made arrangements for Rutherfurd to attend and witness his swearing-in.
 When her husband later suffered a stroke, she contacted Roosevelt to arrange for him to be cared for at well-regarded Walter Reed Army Medical Center in Washington, D.C.
-Historian/author Doris Kearns Goodwin speculated that an entry in the White House ushers diary for August 1, 1941 included a code name for Lucy Rutherfurd, suggesting that she attended a private dinner with the president then.
-After her husband's death in 1944, when the two began seeing each other more occasionally, Rutherfurd also arranged for her friend Elizabeth Shoumatoff (1888–1980), a well-known artist, to paint Roosevelt's portrait.
+Historian Doris Kearns Goodwin speculated that an entry in the White House usher's diary for August 1, 1941, included a code name for Lucy Rutherfurd, suggesting that she attended a private dinner with the president then.

 Winthrop Rutherfurd died in March 1944 after a long illness.
-Rutherfurd continued to meet more frequently with Roosevelt in the months that followed.
-In June 1944, Roosevelt requested of his daughter Anna, who was then managing some White House social functions and acting as hostess, that she help him arrange to meet Rutherfurd without Eleanor's knowledge.
+Rutherfurd met more frequently with Roosevelt in the months that followed.
+She arranged for her friend Elizabeth Shoumatoff (1888–1980), a well-known artist, to paint Roosevelt's portrait.
+In June 1944, Roosevelt requested that his daughter Anna, who was then managing some White House social functions and acting as hostess, help him arrange to meet Rutherfurd without Eleanor's knowledge.
 Aware of Rutherfurd's role in her parents' early marriage, Anna was at first angry that her father had put her in such a difficult position.
 However, she ultimately relented and set up a meeting in Georgetown.